 Run For Your Buns

 **This year you can choose boxers or a t-shirt.
-Boxers are adult sizes only.
-T-shirts are youth small through 2xl.
+Boxers are adult sizes only(small – 2xl).
+T-shirts are youth small – 3xl.
 Please be aware of this at registration.**

 To print off a paper registration, please click here.

 You may have a loved one or friend who has suffered from a colon disease or colon cancer.
 Or, maybe you’ve experienced it yourself.
-At Franklin Woods Community Hospital, we know there’s a growing need for education on the importance of early colon screening, which can save lives.
+The Gentle Move Colon Foundation knows there is a growing need for education on the importance of early colon screening, which can save lives.

-In an effort to bring awareness to colon health in our community, we’re hosting the 3rd annual Run For Your Buns 5K.
+In an effort to bring awareness to colon health in our community, The Gentle Move Colon Foundation is hosting the 4th annual Run For Your Buns 5K.
 We would like to take this opportunity to invite you to come join us and learn more about how easy it is to have a colonoscopy.
 And while you’re here, we’d like to encourage you to visit our free health fair.
 We’ve invited local health ambassadors to come and provide information about the best diets for your colon and education on probiotics.

 This year you can choose boxers or a t-shirt.
-Boxers are adult sizes only.
-T-shirts are youth small through 2xl.
+Boxers are adult sizes only (small – 2xl).
+T-shirts are youth small – 3xl.
 Please be aware of this at registration.

 This is a dog friendly event…